How to stay sober during the party season

 - Have a list of 5 people you can call - make a list and check it twice.
 Enter the list of 5 people you trust into your phone, or write it down and carry it with you at all times

-- Exercise - regular exercise is essential to achieving full recovery.
+- Exercise - regular exercise is essential to achieving a full recovery.
 Going for a run, a walk or playing a team sport will help to focus your energy on something positive

 - Stay away from temptation - make sure that your cupboards do not contain any tempting alcohol or drugs which could affect your recovery, and if you are heading out during the Christmas season stay away from any pubs or clubs where you may feel uncomfortable

-- When it comes to social events, choose carefully - it’s tempting to say yes to every invitation you get from friends and family, but be mindful that some events may prove particularly challenging.
+- When it comes to social events, choose carefully - it’s tempting to say yes to every invitation you get from friends and family, but be mindful that some events may prove to be particularly challenging.
 If you’re nervous about attending a particular event, speak to the host about your concerns beforehand

 - Watch out for hidden alcohol - certain cakes, including Christmas pudding, often contain alcohol and could really affect your progress, so be careful when choosing what cakes to eat